digiampietro/myrootfs/README.md

 produced by Buildroot, didn't successfully boot on the emulated QEMU board.

-I compiled a much more recent Linux Kernel (4.7.5) using a toolchain built with [crosstool-NG](http://crosstool-ng.github.io/); I used the root file system built by Buildroot and I was able to successfully boot the emulated system.
+I compiled a much more recent Linux Kernel (4.7.5, released in 2016) using a toolchain built with [crosstool-NG](http://crosstool-ng.github.io/); I used the root file system built by Buildroot and I was able to successfully boot the emulated system.

 I copied the original printer's root file system on a directory of the actual root file system of the QEMU machine and, using chroot, I was